EHAA(LOCAL) - BASIC INSTRUCTIONAL PROGRAM: REQUIRED INSTRUCTION (ALL LEVELS)

 The curriculum shall include communication, goal setting, decision making, assertiveness, limit setting (including how to say "no"), anticipating circumstances of risk, anticipating consequences, and the refusal skills necessary to support a student's ability to avoid, postpone, and abstain from risk-taking behaviors prior to, and into, adulthood.

 The curriculum shall include instruction on how to discern and evaluate messages present in television, advertising, music, movies, and other adult messages related to sexual behavior and violence.
+Students shall learn strategies to use social media safely, legally, and respectfully.

 Students shall be informed of their right to the privacy of their bodies in general, and in particular, their breasts, genital and rectal areas, and their right to be safe from unwanted touches and other intrusions proposed by any person or those that occur with any atmosphere of secrecy of any kind.
-Each student shall be provided information on how to tell a trusted adult that sexual abuse has been proposed or has occurred, and each student shall be encouraged, if appropriate protective action is not taken by that adult, to inform other trusted adults.
+Each student shall be provided information on consent and how to tell a trusted adult that sexual abuse has been proposed or has occurred, and each student shall be encouraged, if appropriate protective action is not taken by that adult, to inform other trusted adults.

 Delivery of Instruction